 Switzerland and Belgium cooperate closely both bilaterally and multilaterally in many areas, in particular in the sciences, development cooperation, combating terrorism and migration issues.
 The two countries often support each other's candidacies in international organisations.

-Switzerland and Belgium maintain robust economic relations, with trade amounting to CHF 7.9 billion in 2019.
-The main goods traded are pharmaceuticals, precious metals, precious stones, fuels, aircraft and other vehicles.
+Switzerland and Belgium maintain robust economic relations, with trade amounting to CHF 7.8 billion in 2021.
+The main goods traded are pharmaceuticals, chemicals, precious metals, precious stones, fuels, and vehicles.

 The Belgian economy has a similar structure to the Swiss economy, with a high proportion of small and medium-sized enterprises (SMEs), a well-developed service sector and a lack of natural resources.

-Swiss companies established in Belgium are primarily active in the food and other industries, cement and pharmaceuticals sectors, watch-making, logistics, finance and insurance.
+Swiss companies in Belgium are mainly active in the food, pharmaceutical, logistics industries, as well as in the medical technology sector.
 In addition, Switzerland is a popular destination for Belgian tourists.
 The port of Antwerp, the second-largest in Europe after Rotterdam, is a major centre for trade and the shipment of goods to Switzerland.